-Each semester, grants, loans, and scholarships are disbursed to student accounts a week before classes to pay off any University balances.
+Each semester, grants, loans, and scholarships are disbursed to student accounts before classes start to pay off any University balances.
 If there are funds remaining, a refund will be issued to the student.
 Disbursement and refund dates are shown below for standard disbursement, summer disbursement, one semester only loans, and first-time loan borrowers.
 Dates are subject to change.

 Students are encouraged to complete their financial aid files early to ensure timely disbursement.

 |100% of grants, loans, and scholarships refund available through Direct Deposit||August 21, 2019||January 22, 2020|